akhilanganesh/snek-compiler/doc/specification.md

 Note that integers must be within the bounds $-2^{62}$ to $2^{62} - 1$. `input` refers to an optional argument provided at runtime of the Snek binary.

-### New Syntax

-1. The `tuple` construct.
-Declared above as `<tuple>`, the default instantiation of a tuple is of the form `(tuple <expr>*)`.
-This operation returns a tuple value that refers to contiguous heap-allocated data maintaining the order of the elements from left-to-right.
-Note that any expression type is possible, as well as a mix of different types (integers, booleans, tuples).
-These values are exactly stored as an element on the heap-allocated construct.
-Additionally, with this syntax the zero-length tuple can also be constructed, which has no elements.
-1. The `tinit` operation.
-This is the non-standard tuple instantiation operation, taking the form `(tinit <expr:integer> <expr>)`.
-Here the first expression represents the intended length of the tuple, and must be of type integer (which is runtime checked).
-The second expression is the intended default value to store as all elements of the tuple, and can be of any type.
-This operation returns a tuple that refers to contiguous heap-allocated data of the specified length and all elements of the specified default value.
-1. The `tset` operation.
-This is the tuple update operation, and is of the form `(tset <expr:tuple> <expr:integer> <expr>)`.
-The first expression must be of type tuple (runtime checked) and stores the tuple value to update.
-The second expression is the index of the element to be updated, and must be of type integer (runtime checked).
-The last expression is the new value for the element, and can be of any type.
-This operation returns the same tuple (same heap-allocated data) but with an element changed.
-1. The `tget` operation.
-This is the tuple lookup operation, and is of the form `(tget <expr:tuple> <expr:integer>)`.
-The first expression must be of type tuple (runtime checked) and stores the tuple value to lookup the element from.
-The second expression is the lookup index, and must be of type integer (runtime checked).
-This operation returns the value at the specified index for the specified tuple.
-1. An update to the `print` operation.
-This operation handles tuples by printing out each element of the tuple separated by commas and enclosed by parentheses.
-For example: `(1, 2, false, 4, (1, 2, 3))`.
-1. Updates to all runtime tag-checking so that tuples are treated as a separate value from integers and booleans.
-Tuples are considered invalid operands for some operations (like `+`).
-1. An update to the = operation.
-This operation checks equality between tuples solely by reference (no structural equality).
-Tuples cannot be compared to non-tuple values.

 ## Abstract Syntax

 The abstract syntax of Snek, parsed out of a .snek file and then compiled into instructions, is shown below.